barabanpan/flask-docker-postgresql/README.txt

 That's a reverse proxy server.
 It's there to support static files.
 At this point it's just there and recieves requests.
 You need to add a nginx service to docker-compose.prod.yml and create nginx folder in services.
 It should contain Dockerfile and nginx.conf.

+7. Add static files support via nginx
+Add volume to docker-compose.prod.yml, create folder 'static'.
+Development doesn't need a volume.
+Do some other things, described in JSP copybook page 23.